captainchanzxc/DS/README.md

    * Part A (pass all tests)
    * Part B (not pass all tests, details described below)

-   Because I don't implement optimization of log replication which is described in the extended Raft paper (starting at the bottom of page 7 and top of page 8, marked by a gray line), I didn't Lab2 Part 2C last 3 unreliable tests.
-In fact, as described in Raft paper, this optimization is not necessary, because the situation in Lab2 Part 2C tests is not unlikely.
+   Because I don't implement optimization of log replication which is described in the extended Raft paper (starting at the bottom of page 7 and top of page 8, marked by a gray line), I didn't Lab2 pass Part 2C last 3 unreliable tests.
+In fact, as described in Raft paper, this optimization is not necessary, because the situation in Lab2 Part 2C tests is unlikely to happen.

    Besides, I only passed 2/13 Lab4 Part B tests.
 I find the bugs but they are kind of complex to solve.
 When I have spare time, I will fix it.